Anatomy of a Genocide - Holod Magazine

 God save us from seeing the “Russian world”, senseless and merciless (a reference to the Russian poet Alexander Pushkin who said that about a “Russian revolt”—Holod), for which the bell now tolls: Bucha, Irpin, Hostomel, Mariupol.

-The opinion expressed in this publication is that of the author and does not necessarily reflect the publication’s opinion.
+The opinion expressed in this publication is that of the author and does not necessarily reflect Holod’s opinion.

-Sergei Medvedev is a professor at the Free University (Moscow), Radio Liberty anchor, and writer, author of The Return of the Russian Leviathan.